NOTICE TO EXAMINATION APPLICANTS

 For any questions or concerns with completing the online application, please contact the bar admissions staff at email@example.com.

 There is an additional $25.00 application fee for all applications.
 The $25.00 fee can be combined in the same payment with your application filing fee.
 (Please note that personal or business checks are not accepted.)
 Money orders or cashier‘s checks are to be made payable to the MS Board of Bar Admissions and must be submitted at the time you file your application.

 LAPTOP TESTING is available for the MS Bar Examination.
 There is an additional fee for applicants who wish to use their laptop to type their answers to the Essays and Performance Test during the administration of the MS Bar Examination.
 This fee is payable directly to ExamSoft.
 The fee is currently $113.00, but may be subject to change.
-A notice with instructions will be sent, approximately 2 – 2½ months prior to the bar examination, to each applicant who completes and submits an Examination Application and Form 8-B Laptop User Release.
+A notice with instructions will be sent to each applicant who completes and submits an Examination Application and Form 8-B Laptop User Release.
 Applicants will be provided with instructions on registration of their laptop, steps to download Examplify, and then take and upload a mock exam.
-Applicants who have not registered Examplify and completed the Mock Exam within the deadline established will not be allowed to use their laptop computer for that examination and will be required to hand write their answers.
+Applicants who have not registered with Examplify and completed the Mock Exam within the deadline established will not be allowed to use their laptop computer for that examination and will be required to hand write their answers.